 Regular sexual activity

 Action between the sheets can help reduce vaginal dryness, as regularly getting physical can increase blood flow which in turn increases lubrication.
 If penetration is painful for you then try focusing on prolonged foreplay - this can get you in the right headspace and enjoy yourself.
 Remember that lubrication is no indicator of desire or want to have sex so if your body is playing ball then generously apply lube, and enjoy!

 Vibrators don’t just hold the power to make you feel amazing, with sensations you’ve never experienced - there are also health benefits!

 As Dr. Minkin, one of the nation’s foremost experts on menopause and sexual health, explained in an interview with Fab Over 50: “Women who use vibrators regularly have increased blood flow to their vaginas and increased lubrication.
 That’s especially important for menopausal women who can experience a lack of blood flow to the vagina due to a lack of estrogen.
 Lack of blood flow contributes to vaginal atrophy, which we’ve talked about before.
 When it comes to your vagina: Use it or lose it!
 Sounds corny, but it’s true.”

-A bendable vibrator such as Crescendo helps target vibrations exactly where you want them, and can be used both internally and externally to deliver targeted vibrations to the clitoris, labia, perineum, G-spot and vaginal walls.
+The bendable vibrator Crescendo 2, is clinically proven to increase arousal and alleviate vaginal dryness and pain during intimacy by an unprecedented 5x.
+It's bendability helps target vibrations exactly where you want them, and can be used both internally and externally to deliver targeted vibrations to the clitoris, labia, perineum, G-spot and vaginal walls.

 Avoid bubble baths